jyellick/obc-docs/api/SandboxSetup.md

 Running the above commands builds and runs the CA server with the default setup, which is defined in the  [obcca.yaml](https://github.com/openblockchain/obc-peer/blob/master/obc-ca/obcca.yaml) configuration file.
 The default configuration includes multiple users who are already registered with the CA; these users are listed in the 'users' section of the configuration file.
 To register additional users with the CA for testing, modify the 'users' section of the [obcca.yaml](https://github.com/openblockchain/obc-peer/blob/master/obc-ca/obcca.yaml) file to add enrollmentID and enrollmentPW pairs.

 ###Window 1 (validating peer)
 **Note:** To run with security enabled, first modify the [openchain.yaml](https://github.com/openblockchain/obc-peer/blob/master/openchain.yaml) configuration file to set the <b>security.enabled</b> value to 'true' before building the peer executable.
 Alternatively, you can enable security by running the peer with OPENCHAIN_SECURITY_ENABLED=true.
+To enable privacy and confidentiality of transactions (requires security to be enabled), modify the [openchain.yaml](https://github.com/openblockchain/obc-peer/blob/master/openchain.yaml) configuration file to set the <b>security.privacy</b> value to 'true' as well.
+Alternatively, you can enable pricacy by running the peer with OPENCHAIN_SECURITY_PRIVACY=true.

 Build and run the peer process to enable security: